 If you have a registered gundog, inquire about participation through a Retrieving Club or DOGS NSW.

-To view the retrieving rules please click here.
+To view the Retrieving Rules, effective from January 2020, please click here.

 More information on tests, latest trials and training is available from www.retrieving.org.au